June 26, 2018

 Prompt Pay uses NIC’s secure processor for Visa, MasterCard, AMEX, Discover and electronic check payments.
 For more information on Prompt Pay, visit https://promptpay.idaho.gov.

-Access Idaho is the administrator of Idaho’s official Web portal (idaho.gov) and provider of electronic government solutions for the state.
-The network manager for the portal is Idaho Information Consortium, a subsidiary of digital government firm NIC.
+All services listed above are available under the existing Access Idaho contract, the administrator of Idaho’s official Web portal, and the provider of electronic government solutions for the state.
+The manager for the portal is Idaho Information Consortium, LLC (IIC, LLC), a subsidiary of Tyler Technologies Inc.